AndreyQC/exchangerate-airflow/README.md

 3. Execute the command `docker-compose up airflow-init` from the root of the project directory.
 4. Execute the command `docker-compose up` from the root of the project directory.
 5. Navigate to `localhost:8080` to view the Airflow UI (User: `airflow`; Pwd: `airflow`).
+6. Run the pipeline `create_exchangerate_db` for creating the table `public.exchangerates` in the database `exchangerate_db`.
+7. Run the pipeline `seed_rates` for loading historical data of international exchange rates.
+8. Run the pipeline `update_rates` for loading delta data of international exchange rates.

 ## Setup pgAdmin (for validating the result of ETL process)
 1. Navigate to `http://localhost:5050/browser` to view the pgAdmin UI (User: `pgadmin4@pgadmin.org`; Pwd: `admin1234`).